 AEA Federal Credit Union is pleased to provide Financial Literacy Virtual Workshops at no cost.
 Our English or Spanish informational and interactive workshops for every age group teach the importance of good money-management skills.
 Workshops are 30 to 45 minutes long and great for schools, businesses or community groups.

 At-Home Learning Resources

 For parents who are looking for online educational resources, we’ve collected our favorite free family-friendly sites that are filled with fun games, activities and valuable parenting tools to assist your at-home learning journey.

-Designed by the National Credit Union Association, this fun app can be downloaded to any mobile device or can be played on a desktop computer.
-World of Cents is designed for children and youth age 5 and older and uses interactive activities to engage kids while teaching the value of money using basic math concepts.
+World of Cents is designed for children and youth age 5 and older and uses interactive activities to engage kids while teaching the value of money with basic math concepts.

-Common Sense is the nation’s leading nonprofit organization to provide trustworthy information, education and empowers families.
-Common Sense offers:
+Common Sense is the nation’s leading nonprofit organization that exists to provide trustworthy information, education and empower families:

 - Common Sense Media: Helps parents feel good about the choices they make for their kids.
 Offering a trusted library of independent age-based ratings and reviews.

 - Common Sense Education: Supports K-12 schools with everything educators need to empower the next generation of digital citizens.